-- Go incognito - you know when you search for a flight, and re-search the same flight a few days later only to find the cost has suddenly spiked?
+- Go incognito - you know how when you search for a flight, and re-search the same flight a few days later the cost can suddenly spike?
 To avoid price hikes and sites tracking your search history, use a private window in your browser to search undetected (or “incognito” in Google-speak).
 When browsing on Google Chrome, click the Chrome menu icon at the top right-hand corner of your browser and select New Incognito Window.

 - Weigh your luggage before you go - spare yourself the hefty costs of overweight baggage and stick to your limits by making the most of your carry-on allowance.